Brady Boone: World Wrestling Federation - Battle Kat (1990)

-Brady Boone returned to the WWF on May 4, 1990 on a house show in a loss to Paul Diamond.
+Brady Boone returned to the WWF on May 4, 1990, on a house show in a loss to Paul Diamond.
 He wrestled in numerous house shows and television matches between May and August.
 At a house show on September 13, 1990, Peters debuted as Battle Kat, a character who donned a cat mask and utilized his gymnastics background to emphasize his "cat-like" agility.
 He pinned The Brooklyn Brawler.
 Six days later, Battle Kat won his televised debut match over Bob Bradley, on the September 19 episode of Wrestling Challenge.
 Battle Kat remained undefeated on house shows and defeated Paul Diamond on the October 30 episode of Wrestling Challenge, and Boris Zhukov on house shows and Prime Time Wrestling before he was released from the WWF.
-Bob Bradley replaced Brady Boone in the Battle Kat character and was demoted to talent enhancement status, including a televised singles loss to, and teamed with Koko B. Ware in a loss to Demolition.
+Bob Bradley replaced Brady Boone in the Battle Kat character and was demoted to talent enhancement status, including a televised singles loss to, and teamed with Koko B. Ware in a loss to The Orient Express.

-Independent circuit and All Japan (1991-1992)
+Independent circuit and All Japan (1991–1992)

 After leaving the WWF, Peters took a brief hiatus from wrestling.
 He reappeared at the Universal Wrestling Federation's only pay-per-view, Beach Brawl on June 9, 1991, where he and Jim Cooper lost to The Blackhearts (Apocalypse and Destruction).
 As Fire Cat, he wrestled in the Florida-based Suncoast Pro Wrestling and won its Tag Team Championship with Jerry Lynn.
 After losing the title, Peters took another hiatus before debuting in All Japan Pro Wrestling under his Fire Cat name on March 4, 1992.
 He and Richard Slinger lost a tag team match to Lt.
 James Earl Wright and Sgt.
 Buddy Lee Parker.